 Hamsters can tolerate alcohol.
 They have large livers and a tolerance that rivals that of humans, which they have developed through the course of evolution for frequently storing excess food that sometimes rots before they get to eat.

-This does not mean, however, that as pet owner, you can feed them alcohol anytime.
+This does not mean, however, that as a pet owner, you can feed them alcohol anytime.
 It only means that beer, wine or any human alcoholic drink accidentally spilled near their area due to some silly hooman will not necessarily poison these little ones.

-Guinea pigs, on the other hand, neither have pouches nor do they have natural ways to produce vitamin C. So if you have a guinea pig, put crushed vitamin C supplement along with the rest of their meal.
+Guinea pigs, on the other hand, neither have pouches nor do they have natural ways to produce vitamin C. So if you have a guinea pig, put crushed vitamin C supplements along with the rest of their meal.

 They eat grass or hay, guinea pig pellets, fresh leafy vegetables, herbs, and fruits.
-They must not be fed with grains, seeds, corn, nuts, beans, peas, bulk plant, and any processed food as these will give them tummy problems.
+They must not be fed with grains, seeds, corn, nuts, beans, peas, bulk plants, and any processed food as these will give them tummy problems.

-If you choose to get a cavy for a pet, be prepared to do daily bedding clean up.
+If you choose to get a cavy for a pet, be prepared to do daily bedding clean-up.
 Piggies are messy eaters and will mix their poop and food scraps just about anywhere in the cage.
 Care must also be taken when feeding pigs.
 A hungry cavy tends to bite for being overeager to eat.

-Both hamsters and guinea pigs – the latter more frequently – practice coprophagia or the eating of their own poops from their caecum (not the anus) since these are rich in nutrient and vitamins.
+Both hamsters and guinea pigs – the latter more frequently – practice coprophagia or the eating of their own poops from their caecum (not the anus) since these are rich in nutrients and vitamins.

 Hamsters, however, are more prone to cannibalize.
 This occurs either when they lack nutrients, after a violent territorial dispute, when stressed, when escaping predators, and when females fight the opposite sex when they are not in heat.